S3-working-group/s3-practical-guide/content/src/co-creation-and-evolution/objection.md

 When seeking out potential objections, consider:

-- **effectiveness**: Why the intended outcome would not (or only partially) be achieved.
+- why the intended outcome would not be (fully) achieved: **effectiveness**
-- **efficiency**: Why it would be wasteful to proceed as proposed (or previously agreed).
+- why it would be wasteful to proceed as proposed (or previously agreed): **efficiency**
-- **side-effects**: The negative consequences something would have elsewhere (in the same domain, or in the wider organization, or beyond).
+- the negative consequences something would have elsewhere (in the same domain, or in the wider organization, or beyond): **side-effects**

 ---